mehulagg/gitlab_test/doc/development/code_review.md

 This
 [saves reviewers time and helps authors catch mistakes earlier](https://www.ibm.com/developerworks/rational/library/11-proven-practices-for-peer-review/index.html#__RefHeading__97_174136755).

+Additionally, it's the author's responsibility to set the correct metadata on their merge requests.
+Thus, before assigning an MR to a reviewer, make sure it:

+- Has a milestone set
+- Is properly labelled

 ### The responsibility of the reviewer

 [Review the merge request](#reviewing-code) thoroughly.
 When you are confident